lilianricaud/presentations/stigmergy-ncraft.md

 ## an idea is freely given

 ---
-## The project is driven by the idea,
+## The project is driven by the idea
 <!---
 not by a personality or
 group of personalities.